-All reported or suspected cases of adult abuse require investigation and a report, even if the allegations appear unfounded or unsubstantiated.
+All reported or suspected cases of elder and dependent adult abuse require investigation and a report, even if the allegations appear unfounded or unsubstantiated (Penal Code § 368.6).

-Investigations and reports related to suspected cases of adult abuse should address, as applicable:
+Investigations and reports related to suspected cases of elder and dependent adult abuse should address, as applicable:

 - (a) The overall basis for the contact.
-This should be done by the investigating officer in all circumstances where a suspected adult abuse victim is contacted. - (b) Any relevant statements the victim may have made and to whom he/she made the statements. - (c) If a person is taken into protective custody, the reasons, the name and title of the person making the decision, and why other alternatives were not appropriate. - (d) Documentation of any visible injuries or any injuries identified by the victim.
-This should include photographs of such injuries, if practicable. - (e) Whether the victim was transported for medical treatment or a medical examination. - (f) Whether the victim identified a household member as the alleged perpetrator, and a list of the names of any other potential victims or witnesses who may reside in the residence.
+This should be done by the investigating officer in all circumstances where a suspected elder and dependent adult abuse victim is contacted. - (b) Any relevant statements the victim may have made and to whom he/she made the statements.

-- (g) Identification of any prior related reports or allegations of abuse, including other jurisdictions, as reasonably known. - (h) Previous addresses of the victim and suspect. - (i) Other potential witnesses who have not yet been interviewed, such as relatives or others close to the victim's environment. - (j) Results of investigations shall be provided to those agencies (Adult Protective Services (APS), long-term ombudsman) that referred or reported the adult abuse (Welfare and Institutions Code § 15640(f)). - (k) Whether a death involved the End of Life Option Act: - 1.
-Whether or not assistance was provided to the person beyond that allowed by law (Health and Safety Code § 443.14) - Whether an individual knowingly altered or forged a request for an aid-indying drug to end a person's life without his/her authorization, or concealed or destroyed a withdrawal or rescission of a request for an aid-in-dying drug (Health and Safety Code § 443.17) - 3.
-Whether coercion or undue influence was exerted on the person to request or ingest an aid-in-dying drug or to destroy a withdrawal or rescission of a request for such medication (Health and Safety Code § 443.17) - 4.
+- (c) If a person is taken into protective custody, the reasons, the name and title of the person making the decision, and why other alternatives were not appropriate. - (d) Documentation of any visible injuries or any injuries identified by the victim.
+This should include photographs of such injuries, if practicable. - (e) Whether the victim was transported for medical treatment or a medical examination. - (f) Whether the victim identified a household member as the alleged perpetrator, and a list of the names of any other potential victims or witnesses who may reside in the residence. - (g) Identification of any prior related reports or allegations of abuse, including other jurisdictions, as reasonably known. - (h) Previous addresses of the victim and suspect. - (i) Other potential witnesses who have not yet been interviewed, such as relatives or others close to the victim's environment. - (j) Witness and suspect statements if available. - (k) Review of all portable audio/video recorders, devices, and other available video. - (I) Call history related to the elder or dependent adult including calls from mandated reporters or other individuals. - (m) Whether the abuse is related to a disability-bias hate crime and related bias motivations (Penal Code § 368.6) (see the Hate Crimes Policy for additional guidance). - (n) Results of investigations shall be provided to those agencies (Adult Protective Services (APS), long-term ombudsman) that referred or reported the elder or dependent adult abuse (Welfare and Institutions Code § 15640(f)). - (o) Whether a death involved the End of Life Option Act: - 1.
+Whether or not assistance was provided to the person beyond that allowed by law (Health and Safety Code § 443.14). - 2.
+Whether an individual knowingly altered or forged a request for an aid-in-dying drug to end a person's life without his/her authorization, or concealed or destroyed a withdrawal or rescission of a request for an aid-in-dying drug (Health and Safety Code § 443.17). - 3.
+Whether coercion or undue influence was exerted on the person to request or ingest an aid-in-dying drug or to destroy a withdrawal or rescission of a request for such medication (Health and Safety Code § 443.17). - 4.
 Whether an aid-in-dying drug was administered to a person without his/her knowledge or consent (Health and Safety Code § 443.17).

-Any unexplained death of an adult who was in the care of a guardian or caretaker should be considered as potential adult abuse and investigated similarly.
+Any unexplained death of an adult who was in the care of a guardian or caretaker should be considered as potential elder or dependent adult abuse and investigated similarly.